Entry & Exit Permit for Taiwan: Residents in Hong Kong and Macau

-Chinese residents
+Mainland Chinese nationals

-Chinese residents who apply from China are subject to the quota set forth by the Taiwanese and Chinese governments.
-As of May 2016, Chinese resident visitors applying from China are subject to a daily quota imposed by Taiwan of 14,600 persons per day, with half of the quota available to individual tour applicants.
-It was reported that the Chinese authorities also has an unofficial "soft cap" on the numbers of individual and group tourists, ranging from 40% to 50% of the Taiwanese quota.
-If the daily quota is met, then subsequent applications will no longer be processed until the day with sufficient spaces is reached.
-In contrast, Chinese residents who hold permanent or non-permanent residence status in a third country or region (including Hong Kong and Macau) are not subject to the quota.
+Since September 2023, mainland Chinese nationals who hold permanent or non-permanent residence status in a third country or region (including Hong Kong and Macau) are eligible to apply for a Taiwan Entry Permit online.

+The National Immigration Agency of the Republic of China allows mainland Chinese nationals to obtain a Taiwan Entry Permit on arrival provided that they only stay in Kinmen, Matsu and Penghu, hold certain documents, and depart from and arrive at specific ports by boat.
+However, the Beijing authority only allows mainland Chinese nationals who are residents of Fujian to travel to Matsu.

 Although Chinese residents automatically lose their Chinese nationality when they acquire nationality or citizenship of another country (unlike Hong Kong and Macau, which have special exemptions to this rule), Chinese residents who reside outside China for less than four years will need to apply for the permit to visit Taiwan before they can comply with the visa requirements of their country of citizenship.
 An example is those who acquired citizenship or nationality through one of the Immigrant investor programs, as these programs normally do not require lengthy physical residence in the country before granting citizenship.